 Over recent years, the humble coffee press has taken something of a backseat to the kinds of weird and wonderful machines that are now household staples.
 You want something that’s going to make you an outstanding cup of coffee, so you instinctively make a beeline for whatever looks most complicated and expensive.

-But what many fail to realise is that if you get it right with a quality French Coffee Press, you might be surprised by the results.
+But what many fail to realise is that if you get it right with a quality French press (a.k.a. cafetiere), you might be surprised by the results.
 Given the fact that these things have been tried, tested and trusted for generations, it stands to reason that they’re more than capable of getting the job done.

 It’s just a case of getting the job done right – all of which comes down to you.

 Coffee Press: Pure Simplicity

 When you think about it, the French Press represents just about the simplest approach to producing a quality cup of coffee.
 It is far less complicated and convoluted than most other methods, while at the same time putting out a brew of the fullest flavour with deeper sweetness.
 The coffee grounds are first wetted, the water is infused and the whole thing is summarily filtered using the ‘press’ action.

 So why is it that some coffee that comes out of a coffee press tastes so much better than others?

 Well, it all comes down to technique – the opposite being to simply throw it all together and hope for the best.
 But if you really want to see and experience the kind of coffee a French Press is capable of producing, simply proceed in accordance with the following 6 steps:

 - First of all, you are going to need relatively coarse coffee grounds.
 Ideally no smaller than coarse salt crystals, otherwise you run the risk of a thoroughly unpleasant final product.
 There’s definitely a degree of trial and error in terms of the ideal grind size – keep trying a few until you find what suits your personal palate best.